JRCuster/Setup_of_HomeLab/PROJECT_PLAN.md

 ## Hardware Utilization

+- The Docker Swarm cluster will be configured to maximize the use of CPU, GPU, and RAM resources across the 4 Raspberry Pi 4B devices.
+- Performance metrics will be monitored to ensure efficient resource utilization and to identify any bottlenecks or opportunities for optimization.
+- Resource limits and reservations will be set for services where appropriate to manage resource allocation within the Docker Swarm environment.

 All of the hardware needs to will be utilized as much as possible.
-The Docker Swarm cluster will be configured to use all of the CPU, GPU, and RAM resources on the devices
+The Docker Swarm cluster will be configured to use all of the CPU, GPU, and RAM resources on the devices.